opendatahub-io/distributed-workloads/examples/kfto-sft-feast-rag/README.md

 * Then create a workbench with a preferred name and with the following settings:
   * Select the `PyTorch` (or the `ROCm-PyTorch`) workbench image with the recommended version.
   * Select the `Medium` as the deployment container size.
-  * Add an accelerator (GPU).
+  * Add one NVIDIA / AMD accelerator (GPU) depending on environment.
   * Create a storage that'll be shared between the workbench and the fine-tuning runs.
-    Make sure it uses a storage class with RWX capability and give it enough size according to the size of the model you want to fine-tune.
+    Make sure it uses a storage class with RWX capability and give it enough capacity according to the size of the model you want to fine-tune.
     > [!NOTE]
     > You can attach an existing shared storage if you already have one instead.
   * Review the storage configuration and click "Create workbench"